Lost children of Francoism: Later years

 Victims' groups have stated that the baby kidnappings developed into a business that continued into the 1980s.
-In January 2011, the families of 261 babies who disappeared in hospitals over a duration of fifty years put forward their case to the attorney general in Madrid.
-This started when two brothers were told by their foster father that he had bought them from a priest; the pair then went to the media and the story spread, making others come forward.
-Evidence consisted of nurses and people who admitted illegally adopting babies, with hospital staff, nuns and priests being suspected of being part of an organised network.
+In January 2011, the families of 261 babies who disappeared in hospitals over a period of fifty years put forward their cases to the attorney general in Madrid.
+This began when two brothers were told by their foster father that he had bought them from a priest; the pair then went to the media and the story spread, encouraging others to come forward.
+Evidence consisted of the testimony of nurses and people who admitted illegally adopting babies, with hospital staff, nuns and priests suspected of being part of an organised network.
 People underwent DNA tests in the hope of reuniting their families but there were few matches.
 Many graves of dead infants were dug up for DNA-testing but some contained no remains while others contained those of an adult.
-According to lawyers involved in some cases, the number of abducted children is estimated to be up to 300,000.
+Lawyers involved in some cases estimate the number of abducted children to be up to 300,000.

+From 1941 to the early 1980s, the Women's Protection Board confined pregnant girls and young women deemed 'fallen or at risk of falling', even without having committed a crime, and stole their babies.

-The Spanish Catholic Church had an important role in hospitals and social services because of Franco.
-The purpose of these abductions changed from ideological reasons to targeting parents, who the network considered "morally- or economically- deficient" and in some cases, they charged money.
-Parents were mostly told that their children had died and since the hospitals took care of the burials, they never saw the bodies.
-In many cases, the records were missing, either accidentally or because they were destroyed.
+The Spanish Catholic Church had a controlling role in hospitals and social services because of Franco.
+The purpose of these abductions changed from ideological reasons to targeting parents, whom the network considered "morally- or economically-deficient" and in some cases, they charged money.
+Parents were mostly told that their children had died, and since the hospitals managed the burials, they never saw the bodies.
+In many cases the records went missing, either accidentally or because they were destroyed.

-In one case, an 89-year-old woman confirmed that a priest and a doctor encouraged her to fake a pregnancy so she could receive a child due to be born at another clinic in 1969.
-Another involved undertakers in Málaga, who said that in some occasions, they buried empty coffins of children which had arrived from a local hospital.
-The Spanish law, where the identity of an infant's mother was not revealed to protect the anonymity of those who were unmarried, is alleged to have facilitated these kidnappings.
-The 1977 Amnesty Law passed two years after Franco's death has never been repealed, rejected by the judiciary and opposed by politicians.
+In one case, an 89-year-old woman confirmed that in 1969 a priest and a doctor encouraged her to fake a pregnancy so that she could receive a child due to be born at another clinic.
+Another involved undertakers in Málaga, who said that on some occasions they buried empty coffins supposedly containing children who had been born at a local hospital.
+Spanish law, under which the identity of an unmarried infant's mother could be recorded as 'unknown' to protect her anonymity is alleged to have facilitated these kidnappings.
+The 1977 Amnesty Law, passed two years after Franco's death, has never been repealed, rejected by the judiciary and opposed by politicians.
 This hindered the investigation of these traffickings as a national crime against humanity.

+As late as 1996, a large number of documents regarding the Women's Protection Board and the whereabouts of babies born in its facilities went missing.
+These documents had never been studied or properly inventoried.